New releases

 • Kira Linn: Women To Sky

 Saxophonist and composer Kira Linn is releasing her next album Illusion on April 7th with the renowned English label Whirlwind Recordings.
-In preparation for the album release Kira is released the single ‘Women To Sky‘ on March 2nd.
+In preparation for the album release Kira is releasing the single ‘Women To Sky‘ on March 2nd.
 The single is about female empowerment.
 “That's why I decided to release the corresponding music video on the occasion of International Women's Day on March 8.
 I produced the music video very elaborately in collaboration with the director Geraldine Rodriguez and some female dancers“

 The new album Illusion, by Kira Linn and her Linntett is an exciting mix of styles, in the context of which the German baritone saxophonist is treading several new paths.